Skip to main content

 AsyncStorage was originally included in React Native itself.
 But it was deprecated by the React Native Team which recommends to use a community based package instead.
 There is a community fork of AsyncStorage that is actively maintained and open source.

 AsyncStorage is fine when only a small amount of data needs to be stored and when no query capabilities besides the key-access are required.
-Complex queries or features are not supported which makes AsyncStorage not suitable for anything more then storing simple user settings data.
+Complex queries or features are not supported which makes AsyncStorage not suitable for anything more than storing simple user settings data.

 SQLite